helmutbuhler/milana_robot/control_ui/readme.md

 Note that the robot can also work when control_ui is not connected to it.

 [ODrive Control UI](https://github.com/helmutbuhler/odrive_control_ui) is a repository with a trimmed down version of this application.
 This might be a better starting point for new projects.

+The video above shows the application in action while the robot jumps.
+The ODrive oscilloscope is used there to retrieve precise position data of the motors that trigger the jump.
+You can also see the different jump states in the plot there.
+The plotting data of that run is in this repository, in case you want to take a look yourself.

 ## Build
 ### Windows